Dracula 3000 (2004)

 Sharp objects are stabbed through many vampires chests.

-There's some effective rusty metal sounds used in the film along with some plain classical music composed by Michael Hoenig.
+There's some effective rusty metal sounds used in the film along with some plain stale classical music as it offers trombone and other adventureous sounds which sounds like it was ripped off of a synthesizer all put together by Michael Hoenig.
+Trust me folks it's nothing too special.

 Aurora Ash: You guys are so funny I don't know what to do with myself.